olofd/react-native-photos-framework/README.md

 # react-native-photos-framework
 ##2016-10-21.
 Under heavy development right now.
-Check back in 2 weeks before you depende on this library!
+Check back in 2 weeks before you depend on this library!
 `npm i react-native-photos-framework --save`

 Load photos and albums from CameraRoll and iCloud.